Some time ago, I published a blog post where I shared the Top 10 Toronto/ GTA Locations for an Engagement Session.

 5. Financial District

 High-rise buildings, downtown modern architecture, harsh shadows, and wide streets make the Financial District a great spot for a session, especially if you like the North American downtown vibe.
 The glass skyscrapers’ reflections provide an amazing opportunity to create some outstanding images.
 The huge plus of this location that it is almost empty after 5 PM.

 Style: Rustic, historical.

 The Distillery District is an area of the city which includes heritage buildings and numerous brick-lined courtyards.
-It’s a very unique part of the city with a lot of exposed bricks and more of a European vibe.
+It’s a unique part of the city with many exposed bricks and more of a European vibe.

 Note: The Distillery District requires a photo permit, which costs approximately $250 + HST.
-If you would like to shoot here, please apply for the permit at this link: PHOTO PERMIT.
+Please apply for the permit at this link if you would like to shoot here: PHOTO PERMIT.

 Style: Relaxed, urban city.

 This is where Lake Ontario meets the city.
 It’s a great spot for everyone who loves nature, but who would also like to include some downwind vibes.
 Harbourfront is a very picturesque area with promenades, parks, and the waterfront.